ElectricRCAircraftGuy/eRCaGuy_PathShortener/README.md

 1. [x] continue work on it

 Sat.
 7 Sept.
 2024
-1. [ ] when detecting illegal Windows chars, copy the offending paths into a new sorted list data structure.
+1. [x] when detecting illegal Windows chars, copy the offending paths into a new sorted list data structure.
+    It is called `sorted_illegal_paths_list`
 1. [ ] after the copy, deep copy both lists for a before and after effect, and fix root paths in both new lists: illegal Windows chars and too-long paths
 1. [ ] fix illegal chars paths.
 Parallel make the changes in the too-long paths list
 1. [ ] fix too long paths